baboma/marketplace/README.md

 # marketplace
 Market place is a web application where any user can be a buyer or seller.
 A user can buy or sell an article in the site.
 He/ She should have an account for this purpose.
 He/ She can modify his/ her profile and uploads articles he/she wants to sell and view these articles in his/her profile/products page.
 These articles can also be view, in real-time, in the home page when they are being uploaded.
+Technolgies used: JavaScript, ReactJS, Redux, HTML/CSS3 (Semantic UI), Express, MongoDB, Multer...
+And I keep going to improve it...